Altay911/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

-# Investigating the Range as a Function of the Angle of Projection
+# PROBLEM 1

-## Motivation
+## Motivation Investigating the Range as a Function of the Angle of Projection

 Projectile motion, while seemingly simple, offers a rich playground for exploring fundamental principles of physics.
 The basic idea is straightforward: analyze how the **range** of a projectile depends on its **angle of projection**.
 Yet, beneath this simplicity lies a complex and versatile framework.